 For example, some complementary medicines can interfere with cancer treatments.
-If you are about to receive cancer treatment, talk to your doctor, nurse or pharmacist about any other medicines you are taking or thinking of trying.
+If you are about to receive cancer treatment, talk to your , nurse or about any other medicines you are taking or thinking of trying.

 Interactions with prescription medicines

 - the medicines may have similar active ingredients that act in the same way, or

 Some interactions between complementary medicines and prescription medicines that could put your health at risk include: